uriweb/uri-component-library/README.md

 ## What's new in 3.3.0

-CL 3.3.0 is a minor release focused on hero and video functionality.
+CL 3.3.0 is a minor release focused on hero and video component functionality.

 * Adds scroll functionality to super hero prompters (smooth scrolling behavior requires a [polyfill](http://iamdustan.com/smoothscroll/), available starting in [URI Modern v1.2.1](https://github.com/uriweb/uri-modern/releases/tag/1.2.1))
 * Updates link text color to comply with WCAG standards